taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Majhee: **"Kai, Vec, Bea?
 What do you think?"**

-Kai: **"I say we get started straight away!
-Felix and I are going to review the latest thread-worm recipe together-- tonight!"**
+Kai: **"I say we start straight away!
+Felix and I will review the latest thread-worm recipe together-- tonight!"**

 Felix looks dazed already.

-Vec: **"I'll start setting up a [scrambled](https://en.wikipedia.org/wiki/Scrambler) line to Sweden."**
+Vec: **"I'll set up a [scrambled](https://en.wikipedia.org/wiki/Scrambler) line to Sweden."**

 Beatriz: **"I'll get Felix his flight."**

 Majhee quirks an eyebrow.

-Majhee: **"You all...are the *best* people...I've ever worked with...ever known...thank you for trusting me.
-Working on this project, in this city, right now... "*
+Majhee: **"You all...are the *best* people I've ever worked with...*thank you*...for trusting me...for working on this project, in this city, right now..."*

 We see now the protesters outside, their desperate, hungry faces.
 They hold signs and wave flags with slogans like "Não sirva aos tiranos em órbita!", "Educar crianças humanas, não máquinas corporativas!", and "Alimentar humanos não foguetes!"

 *translation: "Do not serve tyrants in orbit!", "Educate human children, not coporate machines!", "Feed humans not rockets!"*

-Majhee: **"If you need to leave, I *will* get you and your family out of this city and off Space Co's radar."**
+Majhee: **"And if anyone else needs to leave...I promise to get you and your family safely out of São Paulo and off Space Co's radar."**

 ### Page 9